NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 ::::

-If you run `npx hardhat` now, you will be shown some options to facilitate project creation:
+If you run `npx hardhat init` now, you will be shown some options to facilitate project creation:

 ```
-$ npx hardhat
+$ npx hardhat init
 888    888                      888 888               888
 888    888                      888 888               888
 888    888                      888 888               888